tarantool/doc/doc/reference/reference_lua/compat/binary_data_decoding.rst

 Starting from version 3.0, Tarantool has the :ref:`varbinary <varbinary_module>` module for handling binary objects of arbitrary lengths.
-The ``binary_data_decoding`` compat option allows to define the format in which varbinary field values are returned for handling in Lua.
+The ``binary_data_decoding`` compat option allows to define the format in which varbinary field values are returned for handling in Lua: plain strings or ``varbinary`` objects.

 Old and new behavior
 --------------------